Walking in the Essex Area

 About Essex Area Ramblers

 Essex Area is one of 59 similar county organisations across the country which operates between Ramblers Central Office and local Ramblers groups.At this time there are about 4800 members split among the 19 groups, which organise walk programmes, social events and walking holidays.
-There are three Friends Groups specialising in short walks, while Hike Essex is aimed at those aged 18 - 45.
+There are three Friends Groups specialising in short walks, while Trek Essex are a 20 - 30 group. .
 All groups operate their own website and these can be reached by clicking the links on the Area or Shorter Walks Groups list on this page.

 One of the Area's functions is to distribute to members local ramblers' news together with that from Ramblers Central Office.
 The Area coordinates all requests for diversions and extinguishment of footpaths and planning issues involved with these.
 It also acts in conjunction with groups on any public inquires they may arise from these.
 The reporting of footpath problems, following this up and working to clear these, is another element of the work involved in ensuring paths are kept open.
 It also works closely with local politicians at all levels, County Council Footpath Offices and other organisations such as Network Rail, Department.of Transport and Natural England to safeguard and improve the path network.